THE INCREDIBLE BURT WONDERSTONE

-Definitely nails the Will Ferrell movie not starring Will Ferrell, which is unfortunate, “The Incredible Burt Wonderstone” provides mixed feelings in most regards.
-Had Will Ferrell taken the leading role instead of Steve Carell (whom I do not really care for anyhow), this would have been a much more tolerable film, as Ferrell’s dead pan delivery and on the mark expressions (or lack thereof) are what makes these ridiculous comedies the bread and butter that they are.
+“The Incredible Burt Wonderstone” nails the “Will-Ferrell-movie-not-starring-Will-Ferrell” vibe, which is unfortunate.
+It provides mixed feelings in most regards.
+Had Will Ferrell taken the leading role instead of Steve Carell (whom I do not care for), this would have been a much more tolerable film.
+Ferrell’s deadpan delivery and on-the-mark expressions make these ridiculous comedies the bread and butter they are.
 However, Carell’s performance comes off as mere imitation rather than genuine and controlled.

-Most of the film, you dislike Mr. Wonderstone, and even in the final acts of the film, you still hold a bit of resentment.
+For most of the film, you dislike Mr. Wonderstone, and even in the film’s final acts, you still hold a bit of resentment.
 Jim Carey steals the show in this one, as does his character.
-His return to physical comedy roots are what make the film the gem that it is and though this will never reach classic comedy levels, it will remain one of Carey’s best performances to come out of the last decade or so.
-Never overly funny, never completely lacking, this film falls smack in the middle of mediocrity, having had huge potential and instead decided to cast Steve Carell in a Will Farrell film.
+His return to physical comedy roots makes the film the gem that it is, and though this will never reach classic comedy levels, it will remain one of Carey’s best performances to come out of the last decade or so.
+Never overly funny, never completely lacking, this film falls smack in the middle of mediocrity, having had tremendous potential, and instead decided to cast Steve Carell in a Will Farrell film.